 ORCID 0000-0003-4825-1987; Researcher ID H-2284-20

 Barry is a micropaleontologist with specialties in foraminifera, conodonts, phylogeny, databases, biostratigraphy, and regional geology.
-He is a School Visitor and has recently retired, very keen to get back to research after a later career in management.
+Since his retirement from a later career in management, he has been keen to get back to research.

 His BSc at the University of Queensland gave him a very solid grounding across geology.
 His PhD there, however, ended up being a fresh look at how to deal with the taxonomy and biostratigraphy of fossils given Darwinian evolution - yes, a little slow to respond to Charles’ theory!
 His subject was Cenozoic planktic forams, using Miocene–Pleistocene oozes from two Deep Sea Drilling Project Sites (Lord Howe Rise; east equatorial Pacific).
 Barry concluded that fossils could indeed be dealt with as evolutionary entities, with a host of flow-on advantages for applications in paleontology and other fields, but his solutions, presented in the thesis and later a monograph or two, have proved problematic for his peers.
 However, this insight still drives much of his research passions.